Tepache: Commercialization

 Because of the popularity of tepache in Mexico, the drink is now being produced commercially as a non-alcoholic drink.
 There are a few different brands of tepache including Tepache from the Frumex Corporation.
 The original Frumex Tepache contained 12% juice and was made from fermented skins and pulp along with some sugar, spices, and barley.
 That version was replaced with a newer version that contained only 10% juice and no barley.
 That one was made from only fermented pineapple juice, no skins or pulp.
 The latest version, now rebranded as Tepachito, still contains only 10% juice but it is made from fermented juice and skin, no barley.
 It does include white and brown sugar and spices.

-In popular culture

-The drink tepache is mentioned in the popular Spanish-language quebradita song "La Niña Fresa" ('The Spoiled Girl'), by Banda Zeta, in which the spoiled-girl character is offered several types of drink—including tepache—yet she refuses them all, for being beneath her social status.

-The drink tepache is also mentioned in Cornelio Reyna's song "Botellitas" about different bottles of alcohol.